greim/await.js/README.md

 ## Grouping promises

-For convenience, `await()` can also accept other promises instead of strings, or a mix of both.
-In such cases, the newly-created promise is the *union* of all grouped promises, plus any string parameters.
+The `await()` function accepts other promises in addition to strings.
+In such cases, the newly-created promise is the *union* of all grouped promises and string arguments.

     p1 = await('foo', 'bar')
     p2 = await('baz')